htm-community/nupic.studio/README.md

     pip install nupic_studio

-_Note_: If you get a "permission denied" error when using pip, you may add the --user flag to install to a location in your home directory, which should resolve any permissions issues.
+_Note_: Dear *nix users, if you get a "permission denied" error when using pip, you may add the --user flag to install to a location in your home directory, which should resolve any permissions issues.
 Doing this, you may need to add this location to your PATH and PYTHONPATH.
 Alternatively, you can run pip with 'sudo'.

 Once it is installed, you can execute the app using: